blackstream-x/smallparts/docs/smallparts.pipelines.md

 instances) are collected in the **.all_results** attribute unique to this class.

-Another significant difference  is that _input_ - if provided - is always sent to standard input of the first command regardless of how many commands there are in the pipeline.
+Another significant difference  is that _input_ - if provided - is always sent to standard input of the first command, regardless of how many commands there are in the pipeline.

 The methods are the same as **ProcessPipeline** instance and class methods.